 Foot injuries can be particularly difficult to adapt to, as they can have a serious negative impact on your mobility.
-This loss of mobility can lead to expensive travel costs or can cause problems in your work, social and domestic life.
+This loss of mobility can lead to expensive travel costs.
+It can also cause problems in your work, social, and domestic life.
 Foot injuries range from minor sprains and strains to more serious damage, even amputation.
 Foot injuries can be very painful but will usually heal by themselves in a short space of time.
-Some foot injuries, however, can be more serious and take a considerable period of time to heal, possibly even requiring surgery for the worst cases.
+Some foot injuries, however, can be more serious and take a considerable period of time to heal. possibly.
+Some worst cases can even require surgery.

-If you have suffered a foot injury as a result of an accident that wasn’t your fault, call us on 0121 565 4317 or use our online claims form to find out whether you can make a foot injury compensation and get the compensation you deserve.
+If you suffer a foot injury as a result of an accident that wasn’t your fault, call us on 0121 565 4317.
+Else use our online claims form to find out whether you can make a foot injury compensation or not.
+Also, know how much compensation you deserve.

 Common Leg Injury Claim Types

-Foot injuries can range from mild to extremely serious, and will almost certainly require a period of partial or full rest as part of the healing process.
+Foot injuries can range from mild to extremely serious.
+It will certainly require a period of partial or full rest as part of the healing process.
 Common foot injuries include:

-5. Nerve damage.
 Nerve damage can be either temporary or long-lasting and can range from a slight tingling sensation to severe pain and loss of strength and muscle control.
-Nerve damage is always worrying and can be a complication associated with many of the other foot injuries described already.
+It is always worrying and can be a complication associated with many of the other foot injuries described already.
 It is important that any nerve damage is assessed by a doctor to ensure that it does not lead to long term complications.

 Compensation For Foot Injury Claims

 All compensation claims payments are comprised of two parts.
 The first part deals with the injury itself.
-The Judicial College sets out national guidelines to enable claimants (such as yourself) and those responsible for the accidents (if you were injured at work, for example, this would be your employer) to know how much compensation is reasonable for a particular injury.
-These ranges can be very wide, however, to ensure that the compensation you receive reflects the individual nature of your accident.
+The Judicial College sets out national guidelines to know how much compensation is reasonable for a particular injury.
+These ranges are very wide, however, to ensure that the compensation you receive reflects the individual nature of your accident.
 Our expert team of personal injury claims solicitors have extensive experience interpreting these guidelines and will be able to give you a clearer estimate of how much compensation you might expect for your foot injury.
-A minor foot injury with the expectation of you making a full recovery might attract up to £10,960, whilst a the loss of both feet would require a compensation payment of between £135,030 and £160,600.
+A minor foot injury with the expectation of you making a full recovery might attract up to £10,960, whilst the loss of both feet would require a compensation payment of between £135,030 and £160,600.

-The second part of any personal injury claim is that you must be compensated for any expenses or financial losses that you might have suffered as a result of your accident and injury.
-In the case of foot injuries, this might include additional transportation costs if you are unable to drive or making modifications to your home to allow you to continue to live as independently as possible.
+The second part of any personal injury claim compensates you for any expenses or financial losses.
+These are the losses that you suffer as a result of your accident and injury.
+In the case of foot injuries, this might include additional transportation costs if you are unable to drive.
+It also counts making modifications to your home to allow you to continue to live as independently as possible.
 It would also include any loss of earnings you may have suffered, and even a loss of potential earnings if your foot injury means that you are not able to return to your former career.